Pavankumar876232/schemasync/README.md

 * ❌ Breaking changes can crash production systems
 * ❌ Manual SQL migrations are tedious
 * ❌ No visibility into schema evolution
+* ❌ No intelligent guidance for safe migrations

 ---